tawi1/DotsTrafficCity/docs/source/pedestrianNode.rst

 #.
 Place preview :ref:`PedestrianNode <pedestrianNode>` where you want to be.
 #.
 Press `E` button on keyboard for the final creation of the :ref:`PedestrianNode <pedestrianNode>`.

-	.. note:: You can change the :ref:`hotkeys <pedestrianNodeCreatorHotkeys>` to your taste.
+	.. tip:: You can change the :ref:`hotkeys <pedestrianNodeCreatorHotkeys>` to your taste.

 .. _pedestrianNodeCreatorSelect: